RI-SE/smirk/docs/System Architecture Description.md

 The process view deals with the dynamic aspects of SMIRK including an overview of the run time behavior of the system.
 The overall SMIRK flow is as follows:

 1. The **Radar** detects an object and sends the signature to the **Radar Logic** class.
 1. The **Radar Logic** class calculates the TTC.
-If collision between the ego car and the object is imminent, i.e., TTC is less than 4 seconds assuming constant motion vectors, the **Perception Orchestrator** is notified.
+If a collision between the ego car and the object is imminent, i.e., TTC is less than 4 seconds assuming constant motion vectors, the **Perception Orchestrator** is notified.
 1. The **Perception Orchestrator** forwards the most recent image from the **Camera** to the **Pedestrian Detector** to evaluate if the detected object is a pedestrian.
 1. The **Pedestrian Detector** performs a pedestrian detection in the image and returns the verdict (True / False) to the **Pedestrian Orchestrator**.
-1. If there appears to be a pedestrian on collision course, the **Pedestrian Orchestrator** forwards the image and the radar signature to the **Uncertainty Manager** in the safety cage.
+1. If there appears to be a pedestrian on a collision course, the **Pedestrian Orchestrator** forwards the image and the radar signature to the **Uncertainty Manager** in the safety cage.
 1. The **Uncertainty Manager** sends the image to the **Anomaly Detector** and requests an analysis of whether the camera input is Out-Of-Distribution (OOD) or not.
 1. The **Anomaly Detector** analyzes the image in the light of the training data and returns its verdict (True / False).
 1. If there indeed appears to be an imminent collision with a pedestrian, the **Uncertainty Manager** all available information is forwarded to the **Rule Engine** for a sanity check.